Quantum179/Stories/desktop/README.md

 - use router-view to display sub components qnd think about inherited styles
 - implement "ExoList"
 - wraps router-link (Adapter design pattern) to simplify the tag creation (pass tag name and css classes as props)
+- try to add a vue command for new routes in vue cli (then propose a PR in github repo)
+- add translations for english (not urgent at all)

 # Research and Discover